Corewell Health William Beaumont University Hospital: Heliport

 William Beaumont Hospital Heliport is a heliport located in Royal Oak, Michigan, United States.
 It is operated by Beaumont Hospital Royal Oak of Beaumont Health.
 Currently there is only one helipad, made of concrete.
 The helipad is 66 feet square [20m x 20m] so only one helicopter can land or take off at one time.
 A second helipad is being added.

 In 2012 Beaumont Hospital, Royal Oak became the co-base of operation of Beaumont One an American Eurocopter EC135 helicopter.
 The helicopter is operated by PHI Air Medical.
-Beaumont One is co-based at 32MI - William Beaumont Hospital Heliport and KVLL - Oakland/Troy Airport in Troy, Michigan, United States.
+Beaumont One is co-based at William Beaumont Hospital Heliport and Oakland/Troy Airport in Troy, Michigan.

-Awards

-The hospital is ranked nationally in 10 different adult specialties on the U.S. News & World Report and is ranked as the #2 best in Michigan after University of Michigan Hospital.